• Skip to primary navigation

 This is a question about whether ‘fast food’ or ‘junk food’ should be taxed at a higher rate than normal food.

 ‘Increasing taxes would raise prices and lower consumption.
-Fast food companies would pass on these taxes to consumers in the form of higher prices and this would lead to people not being able to afford junk food.
+Fast food companies would pass on these taxes to consumers in the form of higher prices, which would lead to people being unable to afford junk food.
 For instance, the cost of organic food has proven prohibitively expensive for most people.
 Despite this, people in many developed countries, where the problem is most acute, can afford price hikes and will continue to eat high-fat meals.’

 The third sentence gives an example and uses the linking phrase ‘for instance’.
 The final sentence makes a concession (shows the limitation of the argument) and is also a complex sentence, linking more than one idea together.